Chief Information Security Officer as a Service

 - CEO’s are losing their jobs as a result of data breaches.

-Recent GDPR has also compelled corporations to take the protection of sensitive customer data more seriously or face extremely heavy fines of up to €20 million or 4% of annual global turnover.
+Recent GDPR regulations have also compelled corporations to take the protection of sensitive customer data more seriously or face extremely heavy fines of up to €20 million or 4% of annual global turnover.

 Although a CISO has become a necessity there currently is a growing chasm between demand and supply of experienced CISO’s resulting in a good CISO being: